SciBorgs/Reefscape-2025-Dashboard/README.md

 ![](</image.png>)

-An operator dashboard to control bits of FRC Team 1155's 2025 robot.
+An operator dashboard to control bits of FRC Team 1155's 2025 robot, Sciduck!

 Big thanks to [wpilibsuite/StandaloneAppSamples](https://github.com/wpilibsuite/StandaloneAppSamples/tree/main) and [this CD post](https://www.chiefdelphi.com/t/problems-with-importing-wpilib-java/424464) for being starting points for the start of research for the Java version!